AaronMulgrew/GoFaker/README.md

 You can also view the [Faker Client](https://github.com/AaronMulgrew/FakerClient) for a full list of available structs and other examples.

 # Currently Supported Data
+## Person
  - Banking
     - IBAN (Should validate against IBAN validators)
     - Account Number
     - Bank Code (Does not use real bank codes)
  - Automotive
     - Number Plates
  - Names
     - Firstname
     - Surname
+## Server
+ - Files
+   - File Location
+   - Content Type of File (over 1000 content types supported)
+   - Extensions of Files (over 1000 extensions supported)

 # Currently Supported Regional Data
 - English (United Kingdom)